Canine Companions and the National FFA Organization

 National nonprofit Canine Companions provides service dogs to individuals with disabilities, and facility dogs to professionals working in a variety of settings, at no cost.

-By partnering with Future Farmers of America (FFA), we endeavor to provide students with an understanding of the service dog industry, while sharing opportunities for students to directly make an impact that will last a lifetime.
+By partnering with the National FFA Organization (FFA), we endeavor to provide students with an understanding of the service dog industry, while sharing opportunities for students to directly make an impact that will last a lifetime.

 Ways to Get Involved